carlos-ds/personal-web/articles/first-months-as-software-engineer.md

 ## Javascript: null - null === 0

 Why is this statement true?
 Because values are **implicitly coerced** to numbers when you perform mathematical operations on them.
-And <code class="inline-code">null</code> coerced to a number equals <code class="inline-code">0</code>.
+And `null` coerced to a number equals `0`.

 This actuallly caused a nice little bug in production.
-I didn't think through on <code class="inline-code">a - b</code> when both can be *null* and figured the result would be *null* as well.
+I didn't think through on `a - b` when both can be *null* and figured the result would be *null* as well.

 After fixing it, I called my best friend in these situations: Unit Test.
 Make sure you keep him close.